 Benefits for employees represented by Service Employees International Union (SEIU), Local 1021 are contained within the Memorandum of Understanding (MOU) for each group.
 Click the unit name to view the applicable MOU.

-Full-time employees receive fifteen paid holidays per year and accrue vacation based on the number of completed service hours.
-The rate is approximately ten days to start, increasing to fifteen days after 6,240 hours, twenty days after 20,800 hours and twenty-one days after 41,600 hours of service.
+Full-time employees receive fourteen paid holidays per year and accrue vacation based on the number of completed service hours.
+The rate is approximately ten days to start, increasing to fifteen days after 6,240 hours, seventeen and one-half days after 10,400 hours, twenty-one days after 20,800 hours and twenty-two days after 41,600 hours of service.

 Full-time employees accumulate twelve sick leave days per year.
 Part-time employees accrue sick leave pro-rata.